zackshorts/Barber-Search/README.md

 # Barber Search
 Tired of paying for a haircut that you don't even like?
 Schedule your next appointment on **Barber Search**.
-You will be able to preview their work before deciding and then use our easy scheduler.
+You will be able to preview the work of the shop before deciding and then use our easy scheduler to make an appointment.

 #### Made in BYU CS301R